KoanOps/Recs/Ops.md

-# Make a stochastic local volatility
+# Make a stochastic local volatility model

 # 1. Know how to build a scraper<br>
 Scraping List: (rolling basis with scheduler)<br>